mulderr/gus-regon/README.md

 * Web.BIR.BIR11.Methods - IO
 * Web.BIR.BIR11.Methods.Lifted - lifted

-For the lifted interface you will need to instantiate `HasBirState` and provide both `MonadIO` and `MonadError Bir11Error`:
+For the lifted interface you will need to instantiate `HasBirState` and provide both `MonadUnliftIO`:

 ```
 class HasBirState m where